-April is National Volunteer Month in the United States.
-National Volunteer Month is dedicated to promoting and celebrating volunteerism.
-With most of the nation experiencing warmer temperatures, it’s the perfect time for families to spend time together giving back to their community outdoors.
+Summer is the perfect time to get out and serve others!!
+With most of the nation experiencing warmer temperatures, it’s a great opportunity for families to spend time together giving back to their community outdoors.
 Giving back with your family makes the experience that much more valuable.
 Whether you have a green thumb or just love spending time outside, here are some ideas for volunteering outdoors with your family:

 Pick Up In The Park

 The US is home to some of the most amazing local and state parks.
 Park employees and rangers work very hard throughout the year to provide enriching and safe experiences; however, volunteers often pitch in for cleanups, hiking, and trail maintenance.
 Statistics show that three out of four people admit to littering in the last five years.
 Spend the weekend with your family embarking on a volunteer clean-up mission with your local park.
 Log onto Volunteer.com to see a list of parks nearby where you and your family can spend time together improving the environment.

 Watch this video on Catie’s Classroom to see what a day picking up in the park may look like!